Probate situations can be quite complex and confusing, if our knowledge base doesn’t answer your questions

 Under Georgia Law, you don’t need a lawyer to file probate, but this decision typically depends on your specific situation.
 However, a probate attorney offers important services that might help you navigate the process more smoothly.

-A probate lawyer can help you with:
+A probate attorney can help you with:

-• Identification and securing the estate assets.
+• Identification and securing the deceased’s personal property and the estate assets.

 • Management of the estate checking account.